periode/music-frame/README.md

-# pogłos
+# music frame

 endless music box. wip.

-**pogłos**

-1. an acoustic phenomenon consisting in the prolongation of sound, caused by the action of reflected waves in  a closed room
-2. a multiplication of sound
-3. a reference to something, especially in someone's work

 ## intent

-pogłos is a generative sonic atmosphere contained in a wooden frame.
+it is a generative sonic atmosphere contained in a wooden frame.

-it is slightly bigger than an A4 piece of paper, and it consists of a a small computer, a switch, and a speaker. the switch turns on the computer, the computer starts generating an ever-evolving version of a musical composition, and the speaker emits vibrations from the wood to fill the room with a soundscape. compositions are each conceived as a generative system, specifically for pogłos. they intend to live in the background of our lives, setting an atmosphere, decorating our sonic environment.
+it is slightly smaller than an A3 piece of paper, and it consists of a a small computer, a switch, and a speaker. the switch turns on the computer, the computer starts generating an ever-evolving version of a musical composition, and the speaker emits vibrations from the wood to fill the room with a soundscape. compositions are each conceived as a generative system, specifically for pogłos. they intend to live in the background of our lives, setting an atmosphere, decorating our sonic environment.

-view some of the compositions live at [periode.github.io/tonkasten]([https://periode.github.io/tonkasten)
+view some of the compositions live at [periode.github.io/music-frame]([https://periode.github.io/music-frame)

 ## thoughts and influences

-- [buddha machine](https://www.youtube.com/watch?v=VlSM3GMuYVU), for the product design
+the compsitions:

 - erik satie's [vexations](https://en.wikipedia.org/wiki/Vexations), for the ability to repeat the same motif without boredom
 - brian eno's generative music (made with [Koan](https://www.wired.com/1997/10/can-generative-music-carry-the-nets-tunes/), now rebranded as [Wotja](https://intermorphic.com/wotja/)), for the technical contribution
 - [listen to wikipedia](http://listen.hatnote.com/), for the possible data visualization

+the objects:

+- [buddha machine](https://www.youtube.com/watch?v=VlSM3GMuYVU), for the product design
 - [brand new noise](https://www.brandnewnoise.com/), for the product design (without the interaction/instrument aspect)

+the polish word **pogłos** (pronounced *pog-wo-ss*)

+1. an acoustic phenomenon consisting in the prolongation of sound, caused by the action of reflected waves in  a closed room
+2. a multiplication of sound
+3. a reference to something, especially in someone's work

 ## overview